patrick0314/DJ_BiBi/README.md

 -clear                 : clear all queue except for playing song -stop                  : call bot leave the vc

--(s)ave <name> <url>     : save the YT playlist as <name>
+-lists                   : list and update all saved playlist -(s)ave <name> <url>     : save the YT playlist as <name>
--(l)ist <name>           : load the pre-saved <name> playlist -update <name>           : update the <name>-playlist which is from YT playlist
+-unsave <name>           : delete the <name> playlist -(l)ist <name>           : load the pre-saved <name> playlist -update <name>           : update the <name>-playlist which is from YT playlist